Finishing Your Degree Online—5 Things You Should Know | UM-Flint NOW

 While enjoying the flexible course schedule, you may think that the downside of online learning is the lack of support and interaction.
 The truth is online learning has evolved so much in the last decade that it no longer means just watching lectures on your laptop.
 Online learning nowadays incorporates a variety of teaching formats enabling you to interact with peers and professors through different digital channels.

-For example, while offering courses in an asynchronous format, the University of Michigan-Flint's Accelerated Online Degree Completion (AODC) program creates an uplifting and collaborative learning community.
+For example, while offering courses in an asynchronous format, the University of Michigan-Flint's Accelerated Online Degree Completion (AODC) programs create an uplifting and collaborative learning community.
 Besides online lectures, you are able to meet with your professors for one-on-one feedback through virtual appointments.
 Discussion boards and group projects are also integrated into the coursework.

 In addition to the diverse learning opportunities, many institutions also offer comprehensive academic support to online students.
 At UM-Flint, we provide a dedicated academic advisor to steward your path to successful degree completion.